marcesquerra/moonads/README.md

 ### Future Work

+* Design a ComposableMonad type class that know how to compose itself with an outer (wrapping) monad
+* Use a `ComposableMonad` instead of a `Traverse` in all the provided syntax sugars
+* Implement an implicit `ComposableMonad` generator based on `Traverse`, and put it in the package `moonads.experimental.unlaful.traverse`
+* Implement a set of `ComposableMonad` based on monad transformers.
+Put them on `moonads.transformers`
+* Investigate how to compose two monads by taking their free product, as suggested by Rúnar Bjarnason in [here](https://twitter.com/runarorama/status/808556289353744385)
 * Increase the maximum stack size from 4 to 22, using code generator with SBT
 * Try to make the for comprehension syntax cleaner/friendlier